evamaxfield/grobid-soft-proc/README.md

 3. Install gcloud CLI: [https://cloud.google.com/sdk/docs/install](https://cloud.google.com/sdk/docs/install)
 4. Install just: [https://just.systems/man/en/chapter_4.html](https://just.systems/man/en/chapter_4.html)
 5. Login to gcloud: `just gcp-login`
-6. **Optional:** Create a new GCP project:
+6. Edit the [Justfile](Justfile) and change the `default_project` and `default_storage_bucket_name` variables to the names you would like to use.
+You can use existing projects and buckets but it is recommended to create new ones.
-    1. Edit the [Justfile](Justfile) and change the `default_project` variable to the GCP project name you want to use.
+    1. Additionally, update the `GCP_STORAGE_BUCKET` variable in the `src/process.py` file to match the bucket name you would like to use.
-    2. If creating a new project, run: `just gcp-project-create`
+7. **Optional:** If creating a new project, run: `just gcp-project-create`
-7. Enable VM, Compute, and Storage Services: `just gcp-services-enable`
+8. Enable VM, Compute, and Storage Services: `just gcp-services-enable`

 ## Create and Setup the VM